AhnafPro/ExpenditureAI/README.md

 ## 📦 Local Setup (offline usage)
 The project will work offline if downloaded on your device, but certain things might break, like the optimization charts, custom fonts, etc., but the core functions like the currency converter or the AI smart cuts will still work.
-1. **Clone the repo:** Download the zip folder of the project or run `git clone https://github.com/AhnafPro/ExpenditureAI.git`
+1. **Download the project:** Download the zip folder of the project or clone it from the repository.
-2. **Launch it:** Extract the zip and/or open the cloned repo folder, and open `index.html` in your browser.
+2. **Launch it:** Open the downloaded folder (extract it if it was a zip), and open `index.html` inside it in your browser.